Safety-Enhanced Autonomous Driving Using Interpretable Sensor Fusion Transformer: Method

 With the waypoints and intermediate interpretable features (object density map and traffic rule) output from the transformer decoder, we are able to constrain the actions into the safe set.
-Specifically, we use PID controllers to get two low-level actions.
-The lateral steering action aligns the ego vehicle to the desired heading $\psi_d$, which is simply the average heading of the first two waypoints.
+Specifically, we use PID controllers to get two low-level actions: the lateral steering action and the longitudinal acceleration action.
+The lateral steering action aligns the ego vehicle to the desired heading $\psi_d$, which is simply the average heading of the first two waypoints ahead of ego vehicle.
 The longitudinal acceleration action aims to catch the desired speed $v_d$.
 The determination of $v_d$ needs to take surrounding objects into account to ensure safety, for which we resort to the object density map.

 The object in a grid of the object density map $M \in \mathbb{R}^{R \times R \times 7}$ is described by an object existence probability, a 2-dimensional offset from the grid center, a 2-dimensional bounding box and a heading angle.
 We recognize the existence of an object in a grid once one of the following criteria is met: 1) if the object's existence probability in the grid is higher than threshold$_1$.
-2) if the object existence probability in the grid is the local maximum in surrounding grids and greater than threshold$_2$ ($\text{threshold}_2 < \text{threshold}_1$).
-While the first rule is intuitive, the second rule is set to recognize the existence of an object with high position uncertainty.
+This criterion is intuitive.
+However, when an object has high position uncertainty, the probability in each grid can be not high enough to reach the threshold$_1$, leading to failure in detecting these objects.
+One workaround is to simply set a low threshold$_1$.
+However, for objects with high uncertainty, the probability in multiple grids can be similar.
+Thus a low threshold$_1$ may lead to multiple repeated detections for one exact object.
+Consequently, following ~\citep{zhou2019bottom,zhou2019objects}, we designed the second criteria: 2) if the object existence probability in the grid is the local maximum in surrounding grids and greater than threshold$_2$ ($\text{threshold}_2 < \text{threshold}_1$).
+This criterion can detect uncertain objects by a lower threshold$_2$, and avoid repeated detection by only picking the single grid with the highest probability.
 In addition to the current state of objects, the safety controller also needs to consider their future trajectory.
-We first design a tracker to monitor and record their historical dynamics.
-We then predict their future trajectory by propagating their historical dynamics forward in time with moving average.
+Thus we first design a tracker to monitor and record their historical dynamics, and then predict their future trajectory by propagating their historical dynamics forward in time with moving average.